UQ-RCC/pitschi-docs/technicalguide.md

 * **[Clowder](github.com/UQ-RCC/clowder)**: a modified version of the Clowder framework for data management and automatic metadata extraction
 * **[XAPI](github.com/UQ-RCC/xapi)**: an API to manage data importation from RDM storage collections.
 The booking information from PPMS is cached in this XAPI as well.
 * **[Pitschi-cli](github.com/UQ-RCC/pitschi-cli)**: A desktop client residing in the instrument computers for syncing datasets and files to the project's storage collection.
+* **[DataMover](github.com/UQ-RCC/pitschidatamover)**: a Web service to handle 1) mounting of correct collection to the third party computer 2) sync the data and 3) ingest the data to Clowder.
+This Web service provides a client, which can be accessible from the camera machine.

 # Deployment
 Pitschi is deployed on a [Docker Swarm Cluster](https://docs.docker.com/engine/swarm/) on top of the [QRISCloud](https://www.qriscloud.org.au/) (OpenStack) research cloud.
 [Ansible](https://www.ansible.com/) 2.9 is used provision the stack.
 The deployment code can be found [here](https://github.com/UQ-RCC/ansible-swarm-clowder)